-Summer semester (May - July) April 1

-Fall semester (late August - December) July 1
+Summer semester (May - July) April 1 Fall semester (late August - December) July 1 specific materials:

-Spring semester (January - May) November 1

-Applicants must submit all of the required materials for university graduate admission as listed on the admission section of the graduate catalog, plus the following program specific materials:
+Applicants must submit all of the required materials for university graduate admission as listed on the admission section of the graduate catalog, plus the following program

-- A current resume or CV. - Two letters of recommendation, preferably from professors, registered engineers or supervisors.
+- · A current resume or CV. - Two letters of recommendation, preferably from professors, registered engineers or supervisors.

-Application forms and materials can be found on the Office of Graduate Studies website: www.stmartin.edu/gradstudies
+Application forms and materials can be found on the Office of Graduate Admissions website: www.stmartin.edu/gradstudies

-Office of Graduate Studies Saint Martin's University 5000 Abbey Way SE Lacey, WA 98503-7500 gradstudies@stmartin.edu
+Office of Graduate Admissions Saint Martin's University 5000 Abbey Way SE Lacey, WA 98503-7500 gradstudies@stmartin.edu